Four dead after train hits school bus in Belgium

 According to Belgian media, the pupils on the bus came from a school for children with learning disabilities.

-BUGGENHOUT: Four people, including two children, were killed when a train hit a school minibus carrying in northern Belgium on Tuesday (May 26), the country's deputy prime minister said.
+BUGGENHOUT: A train hit a school minibus killing four people, including two children, in a "horrific accident" in northern Belgium, authorities said on Tuesday (May 26).

+Another five schoolchildren were injured in the crash at a railway crossing in Buggenhout, a Dutch-speaking municipality about 25km northwest of Brussels.

 "A tragic collision between a train and a school bus took place in Buggenhout this morning.
-Four people have been killed, including two children," Maxime Prevot wrote on X.
+Four people have been killed, including two children," Belgium's deputy prime minister Maxime Prevot wrote on X.

+Images from the scene in the Flanders region showed a badly damaged minibus lying on its side on a road next to a railway line, with tents set up by emergency workers around.

+The commuter train remained halted on the tracks as forensic teams examined the site.

-Prime Minister Bart De Wever posted that he was "deeply moved by the horrific accident ...
+Prime Minister Bart De Wever posted on social media that he was "deeply moved by the horrific accident ...
 My thoughts go out to the affected families".

-Images from the scene in the Flanders region showed a badly damaged minibus lying on its side on a road next to a railway line, with tents set up by emergency workers around.
-The commuter train remained halted on the tracks.

-Police spokeswoman An Berger told Belgian media that seven children, a supervisor and a driver were aboard the minibus, adding that no one on the train was hurt.
+The cause of the crash was not immediately clear and an investigation has been opened, the public prosecutor's office said.

+Belgium's Infrabel rail agency said footage from the scene showed that the barriers at the crossing had been closed and a red light was showing at the time of the incident.

-"The impact was extremely violent," Frederic Sacre, a spokesman for Belgium's Infrabel rail agency, told AFP, adding that the train was travelling at 120kmh.
+"The impact was extremely violent," Infrabel spokesman Frederic Sacre told AFP, adding that the train was travelling at 120kmh.

 "The minibus was thrown about 15m into a metal pylon," he said.